AlexGalPar14/RoboTender/README.md

 - [VSCode](https://code.visualstudio.com/) - Code editor to program hardware components.
 - [Python](https://www.python.org/) - Language used for programming.
 - [Adoble Suit](https://www.adobe.com/) - For visual content creation.
-# License
-This project is under the MIT License - see the [LICENSE](https://github.com/juanmacaaz/Jetsy/blob/main/LICENSE.md) file for details

 # Use-Case
 If this project helps your robotics project, please let us know with creating an issue.